 Jace is giggling on the floor.
 She grabs the base of my cock and deep throats me long enough for me to start my orgasm.
 I continue to spurt all over the place.
 Her fingers are gripping my hips in a vise-like grip as her orgasm recedes.
 Jace grabs my briefs and is catching the sperm as it flies around the stall.
 She falls into a stupor.
-He’s stuck under her.
+He is stuck under her.
 I pick up the briefs and give them to her.
-They’re soaked in cum.
+They are soaked in cum.

 “Here, these are yours.
 I’ll autograph them for you later.”

 We walk back to our booth together.
 Flo grabs Edi and Mary.
-They rush off to the scene of our defilement.
-I wonder what I’ll say when she can’t figure out how I can finger and lick her cunt while she gives me head on the john.
+They rush off to the scene of my defilement.
+I wonder what to say when she cannot figure out how I can finger and lick her cunt while she gives me head on the john.
 The magic of love.
 Jace is beside himself.
 I sign to him “double mint,” and we sing, “double the pleasure, double the fun, with double mint, double mint, double mint gum.”
 We do a pinky swear and sign ‘sex pact.’